lupyuen/iot-mission/README.md

 ## [9] Current Projects

-Now that we have fixed every link of the IoT Chain, let's validate with new projects, the Lean and Agile way!
+Now that we have fixed every link of the IoT Chain, let's validate with new projects, the Lean and Agile Way!

 ### PineTime Smart Watch

 Smart Watch based on Nordic nRF52832 microcontroller.
 Colour 240x240 touchscreen, heart rate sensor, accelerometer, Bluetooth 5, 4 MB flash, US$ 22.
-Not available to general public yet because open-source firmware is still in development: TinyGo, Zephyr, Mynewt+Rust (done by me)
+Not available to general public yet because open-source firmware is still in development: TinyGo, Zephyr, Mynewt+Rust (I'm now coding this, helped by an open-source volunteer in Germany)

 1. [_"Sneak Peek of PineTime Smart Watch… And why it’s perfect for teaching IoT"_](https://medium.com/@ly.lee/sneak-peek-of-pinetime-smart-watch-and-why-its-perfect-for-teaching-iot-81b74161c159?source=friends_link&sk=d9301466f5499bece3e7b638e99ec20d)